Namees-aLbayati/Employee-Tracker/README.md

 * Application allows users to delete departments, roles, and employees (2 points for each).

 * Application allows users to view the total utilized budget of a department&mdash;in other words, the combined salaries of all employees in that department (8 points).
+# contact me
+feel free to reach me at this email nameesmohammed12@gmail.com if you have any question

 ## Review